-UT Staff Council (UTSC) improves conditions for staff and the University as a whole by linking different departments, business units, and individuals together to complete a common goal over the course of one or more years.
-Our accomplishments include, but are not limited to:
+UT Staff Council (UTSC) gives a voice for staff in decisions that impact our campus community.
+Many of our representatives sit on a variety of campus-wide committees and speak with the university’s executive leadership regularly.
+We help improve the University as a whole by linking different departments, business units, and individuals together to complete a common goal over the course of one or more years.

-UTSC accomplished all of these by connecting different groups on campus and by maintaining a partnership with the President and all of campus leadership.
+UTSC accomplishes their goals by connecting different groups on campus and by maintaining a partnership with the President and all of campus leadership.
 If you want to be a part of bringing more benefits like these to staff, then UTSC is for you.

-Certain contentious issues are beyond UTSC’s influence.
-Staff salaries are a function of the University’s budget, which is determined by the Texas legislature.
+However, certain issues are beyond UTSC’s influence.
+Staff salaries, as an example, are a function of the University’s budget, which is determined by the Texas legislature.
 UTSC can’t lobby the legislature, per Title 5, Chapter 556 of the Texas government code.

-UTSC is not a union; we maintain a cooperative and collaborative relationship with campus leadership.
+UTSC is not a union and do not participate in collective bargaining agreements.
+We strive for a cooperative and collaborative relationship with campus leadership.

 Representing Your District

-You will join a UTSC committee, meeting as needed to work on a year-long project, culminating in a report to the UT President.
+Our group forms subcommittees each year and you will be expected to join one of the groups.
+These committees meet as needed to work on projects, culminating in a report to the UT President.
 It may require independent research, additional meetings, and/or negotiations.

 In addition, many of our members also join campus-wide committees.
 This committee work is optional and may depend on your personal work situation as well as the support you receive from your supervisor.
 These committees give you the opportunity to get involved with issues you care about and meet people from all over campus.

 Think you’re a good fit for UTSC?
 Then join us!
 You can